 A simple salad of oranges, red onion and lemon vinaigrette has more zing with the addition of crunchy, raw fennel.

-Blood orange and fennel salad
+Blood oranges and fennel salad

 Insalata di arance sanguine e finocchio